 The Rhode Island Homeschool Law requires you to submit a Notice of Intent to Homeschool to your local school district.
 A local school committee must give their approval in order for you to legally homeschool.
-Wait for the approval letter to come in the mail before beginning to homeschool.
+You should receive an approval letter in the mail as proof that you are legally homeschooling.
+If you do not receive an approval letter than you can contact your school district in writing to request one.
 Some Rhode Island school districts have homeschool information and forms on their website.
 Below is a table of all the school districts in Rhode Island with links to those districts that have homeschool information available.

 NOTE: If your school district does not have any homeschool information or forms then I have linked to your Superintendent’s page simply for address information.